Learn how to make your very own chai frappuccino right at home in your own kitchen!

 If it happens again, go ahead and scrape down the sides again and repeat until you have a smooth and creamy mixture.

 Pour into tall glasses and garnish with some vegan whipped cream and a dash of cinnamon for the ultimate vegan chai frappuccino!
+Don’t forget to serve this with something yummy like Vegan Snickerdoodle Cookies!

 Did You Try This Recipe?